Prismic Glossary

 API Explorer

-A graphical user interface for querying the Document API.
-Visit https://your-repo-name.prismic.io/builder/explorer to use the API Explorer.
-You may also visit a public version at http://prismic.io/explorer.
+A visual interface for querying the Content API.
+Use it at https://your-repo-name.prismic.io/builder/explorer or try the public version at http://prismic.io/explorer.

 application programming interface (API)